Pantyhose-X/awesome/README.md

 *   [daviddoesminetest/mt\_equippable\_accessories](https://github.com/daviddoesminetest/mt_equippable_accessories) - adds equippable accessories to minetests, that you can wear for looks and stat bonuses

-*   [kiwibrowser/android](https://github.com/kiwibrowser/android) - This repository is archived, and is now transferred to https://github.com/kiwibrowser/src

-*   [kiwibrowser/src](https://github.com/kiwibrowser/src) - Source-code used in Kiwi Browser for Android

 ## Prolog

 *   [nasa-jpl/open-source-rover](https://github.com/nasa-jpl/open-source-rover) - A build-it-yourself, 6-wheel rover based on the rovers on Mars!